johnruiz17/alma-assessment/README.md

 # alma-assessment

-To run program:
-npm install csv-parser
+To run program, install csv parser first with the following command: npm install csv-parser
-node assessment.js